Makes 12 Large Muffins

-True Food Kitchen exclusive!
 My wife, Ally, is always baking something at home, so our kitchen is essentially the True Food pastry R&D (research and development) headquarters.
 Although she is a professionally trained chef, she has become interested in a new way of cooking and eating that Andy has told us about.
-The paleo or primal approach to eating aims to replicate the diet of our hunter-gatherer ancestors: lots of vegetables and moderate amounts of meat, fish, and eggs, along with fruit and small portions of nuts, but little or no grains or dairy.
+The paleo or primal approach to eating aims to reproduce the diet of our hunter-gatherer ancestors: lots of vegetables and moderate amounts of meat, fish, and eggs, along with fruit and small portions of nuts, but little or no grains or dairy.
 These muffins, which are low in carbohydrates compared to standard versions, fill the bill.
-(True Food Kitchen chef, Michael Stebner)
+(Chef, Michael Stebner.)
+A True Food Kitchen exclusive!

 2 cups almond flour (also called almond meal)

 3 large eggs

 1/2 cup (8 tablespoons) unsalted butter

 1 teaspoon apple cider vinegar

 3/4 chopped walnuts

 - Preheat the oven to 325 Lightly oil a 12-cup muffin pan with expeller-pressed canola oil or line with paper liners.